How do I become a client?

 The best method is to have the person in a temporary crisis fill out an online application or leave a message on our toll free number.
-A Chapter Leader or central staff will contact them directly to set up services if applicable.
-If it is not possible for the potential recipient to fill out the form online or call on their own behalf, an interested party can take care of the inquiry and arrange the details of service on their behalf.
-We will need confirmation of the recipient’s approval of waiver and liability forms.
+A Chapter Leader or central staff will contact them directly to set up services, if applicable.
+If it is not possible for the potential client to fill out the form online or call on their own behalf, an interested party can take care of the inquiry and arrange the details of service on their behalf.
+We will need confirmation of the client’s approval of waiver and liability forms.

 What if I have food allergies, dietary restriction or foods I just don’t like?

-We do our best to accommodate any requests, but as with any food that you have no prepared yourself, we cannot guarantee against cross-contamination or to meet all of your requests.
+We do our best to accommodate any requests, but as with any food that you have not prepared yourself, we cannot guarantee against cross-contamination or to meet all of your requests.
 Volunteers should have read through our Food Preparation Guidelines for safe food handling and allergen cross-contamination, as well as provide ingredient labels in cases of food allergies.

 How do dog walks work?

 In many of our chapters, if your temporary crisis doesn’t allow you to take your friendly and relatively easy to walk pup(s) out regularly, we might be able to help with occasional dog walks.
-Beforehand, you should tell your Neighbor Brigade Chapter Leader any relevant information about your dog(s) and the walk – what is the size and breed of dog, is your dog good around other dogs/people/squirrels or could they suddenly pull on a leash, is it appropriate for a volunteer to bring their dog or children to accompany them on a walk, is there a good walking route or how long should the volunteer plan to walk, and any other useful information.
+Beforehand, you should tell your Neighbor Brigade Chapter Leader or our Program Director any relevant information about your dog(s) and the walk – what is the size and breed of your dog, is your dog good around other dogs/people/squirrels or could/do they pull on a leash, is it appropriate for a volunteer to bring their dog or children to accompany them on a walk, is there a good walking route, how long should the volunteer plan to walk, and any other useful information.
 You should have poop bags, leash, possibly dog treats ready to hand off at an exterior door to a volunteer at the specified time.
 Volunteers shouldn’t enter your home and we may require background checks.

 Can I get the volunteers’ contact information?

 We do not share volunteers’ contact information unless specifically given permission.
-In the case of rides, an exchange of cell phone numbers can be useful, otherwise, most of our activities should not require contact outside of the computer scheduling and communication between you and the Chapter Leader.
+In the case of rides, an exchange of cell phone numbers can be useful, otherwise, most of our activities should not require contact outside of the computer scheduling and communication between you and the Chapter Leader or Program Director.
 Volunteers can contact a client directly to share information.
 Chapter Leaders can convey messages to volunteers.
-Neighbor Brigade cannot be held liable or accountable for any activities coordinated or that occur outside of activities scheduled within the Neighbor Brigade computer system, which includes any activity coordinated between a volunteer and recipient, or between a Chapter Leader, volunteer and recipient.
+Neighbor Brigade cannot be held liable or accountable for any activities coordinated or that occur outside of activities scheduled within the Neighbor Brigade computer system, which includes any activity coordinated between a volunteer and client, or between a Chapter Leader, volunteer and client.

 How does scheduling work?

 After your request has been made, you will discuss a schedule that works for you and your Neighbor Brigade Chapter.
-Your Chapter Leader will post the opportunities through the Chapter volunteer management software and send a message to alert Volunteers about the new opportunities.
-As volunteers sign up, your Chapter Leader should notify you confirming the volunteer’s commitment or letting you know that we were not able to fill a time slot.
+Your Chapter Leader or our Program Director will post the opportunities through the Chapter volunteer management software and send a message to alert Volunteers about the new opportunities.
+As volunteers sign up, your Chapter Leader will likely notify you confirming the volunteers’ commitment or letting you know that we were not able to fill a time slot.
 If you need to change or cancel an arranged date, time or other details, you should contact your Chapter Leader.

 How do rides work?

 Many Neighbor Brigade Chapters have volunteers who are able to provide rides to essential appointments, such as doctor appointments or pharmacy pick-ups (but not general things like hair appointments or general dental cleanings).
 Because there will be face to face contact, we require a background check on file for everyone in contact during the activity, also Neighbor Brigade volunteers cannot supply any medical assistance (including lifting individuals into a vehicle).
-A recipient and Chapter Leader will discuss the time/date and pick up/drop off locations for the ride.
-Depending on the ride details, a Chapter Leader may decide to break a ride up into two separate tasks (i.e. a ride to an appointment and a ride home from an appointment).
-There is no guarantee a ride will be filled by a volunteer, so alternative options should be in place if necessary (taxi, Uber, Lyft, community transit, public transportation).
+A client and Chapter Leader or Program Director will discuss the time/date and pick up/drop off locations for the ride.
+Depending on the ride details, a Chapter Leader may decide to break a ride up into two separate tasks (i.e. a ride to an appointment and a ride home from an appointment) or one round trip.
+There is no guarantee a ride will be filled by a volunteer, so alternative options should be in place if necessary (or example, taxi, Uber, Lyft, community transit, public transportation).
 Once the ride has been confirmed with a volunteer, the volunteer will pick up the recipient as scheduled.
 If contact information needs to be shared (for example, the volunteer runs errands while the recipient is in a doctor’s appointment and the volunteer gets a call when the appointment is over) the volunteer can share the information with the client at his or her discretion.
 Volunteers are not permitted to assist in any medical activities or attend/act as liaisons at medical appointments.
-They also may not sign any release forms that assume responsibility.
-Recipients should let Chapter Leaders know ahead of time if any extra equipment (e.g. walkers, wheelchairs, car seats), or passengers will be needed.
-Additional passengers will need to undergo a background check.
+Volunteers may not sign any release forms that assume responsibility for the client.
+Clients should let Chapter Leaders know ahead of time if any extra equipment (e.g. walkers, wheelchairs, car seats), or passengers will be needed.
+Additional passengers may also need to undergo a background check.